top of page

 The Atlanta Years

 During her marriage to Rich, Donna provided backing vocals on the albums Audio Visions, Vinyl Confessions, and Kerry Livgren's solo album Seeds of Change.
 During this period, she also performed with an exceptional group of Atlanta musicians in the progressive rock band Team Turbo.
 It was in this band that Donna met her songwriting partner of eight years, Brian Jobson.
 Together, they formed a prolific duo, writing and recording numerous songs.
-Donna's talent was recognized when she won a best song award from the Atlanta Songwriters Association for her composition "Captivated," which led to a friendship with one of the judges, Eddie Offord (producer for Yes), and his wife Valma.
+Donna's talent was recognized when she won a best song award from the Atlanta Songwriters Association for her composition "Captivated," which led to a friendship with one of the judges, Eddie Offord (producer for Yes, ELP, David Sancious, Dixie Dregs, 311).

 Donna began licensing her music to other artists, and her late brother Rich Gibbons recorded four of her songs.
 One of these songs, co-written with him, titled "Always," made it onto Billboard's most added list in 1996.
 Donna performed with rock band WW III and collaborated both live and in the studio with Brian and producer/arranger/keyboardist Trammell Starks.
 She also enjoyed performing solo gigs, singing and playing at various venues, and had a side gig assisting other musicians with MIDI sequencing and production.